Brain Damage & Head Trauma

 A legal team needs to determine wage potential and calculate just how much a lost life-time career actually costs, as well as the expense of lifetime care and ongoing medical expenses.
 A specialist must determine that figure, calculating current wage earnings as well as potential wage increases for occupation and market value.
 The specialist understands these numbers and projections into the future.

 The largest amount requested is not always the figure settled upon, but this amount may be the easiest calculation for the average juror to understand.
 This kind of formula is broken down to explain how X amount of dollars will be lost to a lifetime of disability.
 Insuring that future projections are realistic is crucial for quality of life later on.
 When this large amount is broken down to current medical expenses plus the cost of future life care, it tends to elevate the amount a jury will award for pain and suffering.

 Jurors will then be able to understand a victim’s continual financial need, and will refuse to settle for less than the victim deserves.
-Prior to such a trial, Cantor Crane will make certain that both the insurer and the plaintiff understand this important financial projection, and attempt to negotiate a proper settlement for the case
+Prior to such a trial, Cantor Injury Lawyers will make certain that both the insurer and the plaintiff understand this important financial projection, and attempt to negotiate a proper settlement for the case

 We have you covered!

 Even if you have experienced a head injury or mild brain damage from a motorcycle accident, we can assist you.
 If you are up against a wall of long-term damage and impairment, we can help you find your way over it.
 Typically, awards will be dependent upon the sum of medical treatments, assisted care fees, pain and suffering and loss of wages.

 It is imperative to contact an experienced attorney who deals with brain damage and compensation on a regular basis.